 - 7800 Lux ultra bright headlight and automobile level tail-light.

 - The World 1st EUC with stand.

 - Two driving modes: Comfort & Classic.

 - Dual-charging ports, supports faster-charging with two chargers (5 hours).
 Max input 2.5A charger (Now included Free)

-- Features a USB port which could be used to charge other devices, like a smartphone.
+- The Inmotion V11 Canada Features a USB port that could be used to charge other devices, like a smartphone.

 I'm biased for giving 5 stars as this is the only EUC I have/been on.
 The learning curve is interesting and definitely not days if you have some balance and do other sports.
 The app for the inmotion itself is not that great, there are other that works well out there.
 I'm very impressed with the light, it looks like the sun is coming up when I turn it on..
 Get it, you won't regret it.